exectails/Mabioned/Documentation/04 Events.md

 ### SpawnPoint

-Not unlike portals SpawnPoints are used as warp destinations, but they are used for normal warps.
+Not unlike portals, SpawnPoints are used as warp destinations, but they are used for normal warps.

 ### Collision